wzoungrana/hortilinea/README.md

 # hortilinea
-A repository to host my first data science project.
+A repository on farming, fertilizers, crops and vegetables in rural Kenya.

 ## About the Dataset